 One of the things I’ve noticed about the reference images I work with is that a good amount of them have a cloudy or gray sky.
 This is a typical New Jersey sky, and while good for photographing (less shadow), it’s not very uplifting.
 The first thing I paint in any portrait is the sky, […]

 I love finding things to sketch while out and about.
 I found this plant at the New York Botanical Garden, and took advantage of the time available while waiting for the bus that would take us home.

 This beautiful dog won many championships and it was a pleasure to create his portrait in colored pencil.
 I used gray pastel paper to complement his coloring.

 There are some house portraits that are particularly satisfying, such as this Winter scene with Christmas decorations.
-The way the colors blended at the horizon and the snow on the trees make me happy.
+The way the colors blended at the horizon and the snow fell on the trees make me happy.
 This painting clearly says “it’s Winter”.
 Can you feel the cold air?